-The hybrid-electric vehicle is a relative newcomer to Maine's roads, but the concept of a gasoline-electric vehicle has been around for about a century.
+The hybrid-electric vehicle is a relative newcomer to Washington's roads, but the concept of a gasoline-electric vehicle has been around for about a century.
 After an initial burst of interest at the start of the 20th century, hybrid vehicle designs remained virtually unexplored until the oil crisis of the 1970s.
 When that crisis abated, however, hybrids were again put on the research back burner.

 By the 1990s, the development of advanced nickel-metal hydride batteries (driven by research conducted for battery-electric vehicles) and other automotive technologies led to renewed interest in hybrids.
-Toyota was the first major automaker to manufacture a hybrid car and introduced the Prius in Japan in 1997.
+Toyota was the first major automaker to manufacture a hybrid car powered by both an electric motor and a gasoline engine, and introduced the Prius in Japan in 1997.
 Three years later, Toyota introduced the Prius to the United States while Honda began sales of its two-seat Insight model.
 In 2002, Honda introduced the Civic hybrid-the first application of hybrid technology within an existing vehicle line.
-Ford recently began selling a hybrid version of its Escape SUV and Honda just released a hybrid version of its popular Accord sedan.24
+In 2004, Ford began selling the hybrid version of its Escape SUV and Honda began selling a hybrid version of its Accord sedan.27